-Annex 4
+Annex 5

-Test procedures for the protection of the occupants of vehicles operating on electrical power from high voltage and electrolyte spillage
+Test procedures for the vehicles equipped with electric power train

-This annex describes test procedures to demonstrate compliance to the electrical safety requirements of paragraph 5.2.3. of this UN Regulation.
-For example, megohmmeter or oscilloscope measurements are an appropriate alternative to the procedure described below for measuring isolation resistance.
-In this case it may be necessary to deactivate the on-board isolation resistance monitoring system.
+This Annex describes test procedures to demonstrate compliance to the electrical safety requirements of paragraph 5.2.2. of this UN Regulation.

-Before the vehicle impact test conducted, the high voltage bus voltage (Vb) (see Figure 1 below) shall be measured and recorded to confirm that it is within the operating voltage of the vehicle as specified by the vehicle manufacturer.

 1. Test setup and equipment

 If a high voltage disconnect function is used, measurements are to be taken from both sides of the device performing the disconnect function.
 However, if the high voltage disconnect is integral to the REESS or the energy conversion system and the high-voltage bus of the REESS or the energy conversion system is protected according to protection degree IPXXB following the impact test, measurements may only be taken between the device performing the disconnect function and the electrical loads.